• Skip to primary navigation

 • Liquids.
 Use ½ cup soy sauce, ½ cup water, 3 tablespoon mirin and 2 teaspoon sesame oil.
 Try to use a good quality soy sauce for better flavor.
 Low sodium soy sauce works for this as well.

 • Sweet Factor.
 Use ¼ cup brown sugar and 1 tablespoon honey.
-I love the combination.
+The combination is a great balance of sweet elements.

 • Heat Factor.
 Use 1 tablespoon chili flakes, or more to your preference.
 You can omit if you don't want spicy.